Bryanrd87/ChatSupport/README.md

 ## API Documentation with Swagger
 The project features Swagger integration for API documentation.
 You can access the Swagger UI at the /swagger endpoint to test the APIs and view the documentation.

+## Initial Data Seeding
+Due to the complexity of the task and time constraints, I did not add specific endpoints for managing users and agents.
+However, I have ensured that you can still experience the core functionalities by integrating initial data seeding into the application.